paulfcollins/public-azure/Azure-Lighthouse/README.md

    * Service Providers - in the 'Customer' portal
    * Azure Lighthouse / Manage your Customers - in the 'Management' Portal

-Below is a screenshot of how it would look in the Azure Portal from the Service Providers point of view:
+Below is a screenshot of how it would look in the Azure Portal from the MSP point of view:
 ![My Customers view in Azure Portal](https://github.com/paulfcollins/public-azure/blob/master/Azure-Lighthouse/images/MSPLighthouseview.png)

 Below is a screenshot from the point of view of the 'Customer':